rails/rails/guides/source/active_record_validations.md

 ### `absence`

-This helper validates that the specified attributes are absent.
+This helper validates that the specified attribute is absent.
 It uses the `present?` method to check if the value is not either nil or a blank string, that is, a string that is either empty or consists of whitespace.